ibm-cloud-docs/BlockStorage/accessing_block_storage_linux.md

       {: pre}

   - **RHEL7** and **CentOS7**, `multipath.conf` can be blank as the OS has built-in configurations.
   - **Ubuntu** has multipath configuration that is built into `multipath-tools`.
-However, the built-in configuration uses a "service-time 0" load balancing policy, which can leave your connection vulnerable to interruptions.
+However, the built-in configuration uses a "service-time 0" load-balancing policy, which can leave your connection vulnerable to interruptions.
 Create a multipath.conf file and update it as follows.

       ```
       defaults {